 - Model bill: Collaborative drug therapy management (PDF, members only)

 - Model bill: Diagnosis and treatment of glaucoma by optometrists (PDF, members only)

 Scope of practice laws vary from state to state.
 Learn about state medical liability laws in your state and across the country.
 A few examples include:

-- Nurse practitioner practice authority (PDF, members only)
+- Nurse practitioner practice authority (PDF)

-- Nurse practitioner prescriptive authority (PDF, members only)
+- Nurse practitioner prescriptive authority (PDF)

 - Certified professional midwife licensure and regulation (PDF, members only)

 - Certified professional midwife practice information (PDF, member only)